Guyon Fernandez

-Guyon Fernandez (born 18 April 1986) is a Curaçaoan-Dutch professional footballer who plays as a forward for VV Smitshoek.
+Guyon Fernandez (born 18 April 1986) is a retired footballer who played as a forward.
+Born in the Netherlands, he played for the Curaçao national team.

 He formerly played for ADO Den Haag, Excelsior, Feyenoord, PEC Zwolle, NAC Breda, Perth Glory, Stal Dniprodzerzhynsk, Delhi Dynamos and FC Lienden.

 Club career

 ADO Den Haag

 Fernandez started his professional career with ADO Den Haag in the Dutch Eerste Divisie.
 He played 11 matches in his first season in which he scored once.

 Excelsior

+On 16 May 2010, Fernandez missed a penalty, but then scored an injury-time equaliser against city rivals Sparta to win Excelsior promotion to the Eredivisie and sending Sparta down at the same time.
 In his first season in the Eredivisie, while playing for Excelsior, Fernandez was praised for performance in a victory against local rivals Feyenoord, in which he scored two goals.
 In March 2011 Fernandez was the subject of interest from Romanian side Steaua Bucharest.

 Feyenoord

 In May 2011, it was announced that Fernandez had signed for Feyenoord at the start of the 2011–12 season.

 He was supposed to succeed Luc Castaignos who had left to Internazionale.
 In his first season Fernandez stood in a negative way.
 In November 2011, he received a six-game ban for hitting opposition player Rens van Eijden.
 Fernandez claimed he was reacting to racist abuse from van Eijden.